lmichaudel/c3fmt/README.md

 There are two tests for the moment :

 - Corpus takes a `.c3` source file, format it and compare it the same file with a `_f.c3` format corresponding to the expected output.
 - Stdlib formats every file from the C3 standard library, then verifiy it still compiles with the same semantic.
+(For the moment it won't automatically try to compile it, but you can go to `test/stdlib` and run `c3c build`)